q3769/conseq4j/README.md

 Otherwise, however, if the client is multithreaded, then organically there is no such thing as sequence among the tasks submitted by different threads.
 If the client does not take specific measures to ensure the scheduling order among the submission threads, then by definition of concurrency, such submitted tasks are considered "safe" to execute in any order.
-During multithreading, though, it may not be trivial for the client to secure a consistent submission order since Java does not provide a strong guarantee on thread scheduling.
+During multithreading, though, it may not be trivial for the client to control the submission order among the concurrent threads, as Java does not provide a strong guarantee on thread scheduling.
 Without definitive task submission order in the first place, the sequencing capability of conseq4j will be rendered moot.

 Second, when a certain submission sequence is established by the API client, it is then conseq4j's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as